 Review a case study involving a 3-year old child who was physically and emotionally abused by his mother's boyfriend.
 It was not until he was unable to walk that his mother was forced to take him to the Emergency Department for medical attention.
 With the work of many dedicated people of multi-disciplines this case was brought to justice!

-Learn the signs of neglect, physical, and sexual child abuse to identify a child victim and understand your responsibility as a mandated reporter.
-Awareness of these signs is a critical step to protecting our children and help educate others.
+Learn the signs of neglect, physical and sexual child abuse in an effort to gain a better understanding of how to identify victims.
+KNOW & TELL is a public responsibility movement, to educate all adults to KNOW the signs of abuse and TELL responsible authorities when they recognize them.
+Awareness of these signs is a critical step to protecting our children and helping to educate others.
 We all have a responsibility to protect children.

 Learn more about Child Protector, a free application designed to improve the investigative, administrative, and judicial handling of child physical abuse cases, as well as child fatalities, in a manner that reduces trauma to the child and family.
 Utilizing sophisticated and detailed medical illustration, professional narration and animation as well as x-rays and real images, Child Protector demonstrates the location, characteristics, and biomechanics of injuries in young children commonly encountered by Children's Division (CD) workers, legal professionals, law enforcement, and medical providers.
 The app provides a realistic view of injury mechanisms that enhance the investigators ability to gather pertinent scene and witness information, thus improving the accuracy and efficiency of the investigation.
 Animations, narration, and real images detail how bruises, burns, head injuries, fractures, and abdominal injuries occur through both accidents and abuse.